parasharabh/ngx-http-client-service/README.md

 ## Opening issues

 Please try to give us as much information as you can when you open an issue.
-You can even supply a test environment or test cases, if necessary?
+You can even supply a test environment or test cases, if necessary?.
+Please share sample code using codesandbox.com or stackblitz.com to help me re-produce the issue.

 * [Open a new issue here](https://github.com/parasharabh/ngx-http-client-service/issues)